Blogs

 Since I last wrote a lot has changed in my life, found out my wife was expecting our second child, visited Bletchley Park and the National museum of computing, got a new job and broke my toe just to name a few.

 Back in May, the LUG I’m Group Appointed BDFL for, RossLUG, took a daytrip to Bletchley park.
+As most of you know Bletchley is

 New hosting for my blog